serain/crack-sec-eng-interviews/README.md

 # Cracking the Security Engineer Interviews

-> This interview preparation checklist was assembled by collecting information from various sources _before_ I sat any interviews with these kind of companies.
+> This interview preparation checklist was assembled by collecting information from various sources _before_ I sat any interviews.
 The following doesn't reflect anything I learned while interviewing.

 This is a list of technical topics I reviewed before interviewing for Security Engineer positions at some high-profile tech companies.
 Behavioral interviews are not in scope here.